DavidBuchanan314/TwitterHD/README.md

 # TwitterHD
-A browser extension that forces twitter to always load images in full resolution
+A userscript that forces twitter to always load images and videos in full resolution

 Tested in desktop Firefox

+## Installation (Userscript - tested with Violentmonkey, Tampermonkey)

+Visit [This Link](https://raw.githubusercontent.com/DavidBuchanan314/TwitterHD/main/twitterhd.user.js) to automatically install.

+Or use the twitterhd.user.js file to manually install

-## Installation (Firefox)
+## Installation (Firefox Webextension)

+**NOTE: The webextension version only works with images - it does not improve video quality**

 Clone the repo.